 Salt

-Begin by coarsely chopping an onion, a stalk of celery and 2 carrots; you don’t have to be fussy about this since you’re going to end up pureeing everything.
-Slick the bottom of a casserole or Dutch oven with olive oil, add the vegetables and let them tumble into tenderness, which should take about ten minutes.
+Begin by coarsely chopping an onion, a rib of celery and 2 carrots; you don’t have to be fussy about this since you’re going to end up pureeing everything.
+Add 2 tablespoons of olive oil to the bottom of a casserole or Dutch oven.
+Add onion, celery, and carrots and cook for about ten minutes, until they are tender.

-Peel a butternut squash and cut it into ¾ inch or so cubes.
-(Or buy it already peeled and cut up at the grocery store.)
-Peel half pound of waxy potatoes (Yukon Golds are good), and cut into chunks of the same size.
-Stir them into the vegetables in the casserole, add a couple teaspoons of sea salt and 2 ½ cups of boiling water, cover and simmer until everything is very soft.
-This will take about half an hour.
+Peel a butternut squash and cut it into ¾ inch or so cubes, or buy butternut or acorn squash already peeled and cut up at the grocery store.
+Peel the half pound of waxy potatoes (Yukon Golds are good), and cut the potatoes into chunks of the same size.
+Stir squash and potatoes into the vegetables in the casserole.
+Add a couple teaspoons of sea salt and 2 ½ cups of boiling water.
+Cover and simmer until everything is very soft, about half an hour.